 - the existence of a written constitution and its provisions;

 - the vexillological and non-vexillological activities of the applicant, including meetings, publications, and international relations;

-- in the case of an association, the number of its dues-paying members (minimum of five);
+- in the case of an association, the number of it active members (minimum of five);

-- registration of its members in International Congresses of Vexillology;
+- registration of its members or representatives in International Congresses of Vexillology; and

-- the length of time it has existed; and
+- the length of time it has existed.

-- A Member voluntarily resigns if it does not send a delegate to three consecutive sessions of the General Assembly.
-The resignation is effective at the adjournment of the third consecutive session.
+- A Member voluntarily resigns if it does not send a delegate to three consecutive regular sessions of the General Assembly.
+The resignation is effective at the adjournment of the third consecutive regular session.